Shinder-S/digitalNao6/README.md

 # digitalNao6

-In this repository we will make an api using mongo DB and express.js
+In this repository we will make an api using mongo DB, Node.js and express.js

 Keep cooding